skip to Main Content

 Generative AI: Revisiting Learning Outcomes and Assessments

 The rapid advancement of generative AI is poised to fundamentally transform the landscape of health professions education and practice.
-In this workshop, we will explore the potentially profound implications of generative AI on the evolution of human expertise, and how this may impact educational priorities.
+Join us in this timely and important conversation as we jointly envision the future of health professions education in the age of generative AI.

 Want us to offer this event again?